cvxgrp/cvxportfolio/docs_source/index.rst

 CVXPortfolio was designed and implemented by Enzo Busseti and Steven Diamond, with input from Stephen Boyd and the authors of `the paper <http://stanford.edu/~boyd/papers/cvx_portfolio.html>`_.

+CVXPortfolio is not quite ready yet, but if you want to jump into the development branch `feel free <https://github.com/cvxgrp/cvxportfolio>`_.

 .. toctree::
    :hidden: